trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 The System Dashboard plugin, seen in
 :numref:`Figure %s <luminapanelplugin8>`, is a convenient shortcut to view or modify a number of basic settings.
-The system volume and screen brightness can be manually adjusted higher or lower, and you can also toggle between virtual workspaces with the left and right arrows.
+The system volume and screen brightness can be manually adjusted higher or lower, and it is possible to toggle between virtual workspaces with the left and right arrows.
 A :guilabel:`Log Out` button has also been added for additional convenience.
 If the system has a battery, its current charge will also be displayed.

-.. note:: Adjusting the screen brightness on a multi-monitor system will alter both monitors.
+.. note:: Adjusting the screen brightness on a multi-monitor system alters both monitors.

 .. _System Tray: